TownLake/blog-samrhea-legacy/content/posts/2023/2023-03-28-book-lovers/index.md

 ---

 > ## Not a Book Report
 > I enjoy [reflecting](https://blog.samrhea.com/posts/2019/analyze-media-habits) on the movies, TV, books and other media that I consume.
+I'm notoriously sentimental.
 This [series](https://blog.samrhea.com/category/walkthrough) documents the books that I read.
 These aren't reviews or recommendations.
-Just a list - mostly so I can page through what I read, where I was, and when.
+Just a list.
+For me.
+Mostly so that I can page through what I read, where I was, and when. t

 ## Why did I read it?
 My wife has been speed-reading Emily Henry books in the last few weeks and she let me steal this one.
 I get it - these books are a blast and they play with some tropes of the genre while still being flirty.
 Helps that our first date was in a book store and that I adore rom-coms.

-## Book Details
+## What is it?
 |Category|Value|
 |---|---|
 |Title|*Book Lovers*|